 The Kingdom of Asturias inaugurates the Middle Ages.
 Royal seats, churches, monasteries and castles are the main centers of power of the monarchy and the high medieval aristocracy.
 The art of the Astur Monarchy will stand out for its architectural and ornamental originality.
 From the thirteenth century, the new urban centers and towns (the Asturian polas) concentrate population and centralize the administrative, commercial and craft functions.
 In these cities, towns and villages, new Romanesque and Gothic churches are built ...

 One of the greatest merits of this museum is that access to all this information density is simplified and easily assimilated, partly due to the numerous interactive tools that allow you to acquire knowledge as if you were playing.
-Tactile screens, pieces that propose a set of hands, trays that are extracted from their supports, a variety of audiovisuals and other resources designed for children, such as i-points: interactive tables with small games.
-There are also replicas of significant objects that we can touch, and technological alternatives for people with auditory or visual dysfunctions.
+Touch screens, pieces that propose a set of hands, trays that are removed from their supports, a variety of audiovisuals and other resources designed for children, such as i-points: interactive tables with small games.
+There are also replicas of significant objects that we can touch, and technological alternatives for people with hearing or visual problems.

 In addition to exhibiting, the Archaeological Museum of Asturias has the function of safeguarding all remains and archaeological objects exhumed in the excavations of the Principality.
 It also has the obligation to carry out the promotion of research and the promotion of Asturian archeology.
 Therefore, it is equipped with a modern storage infrastructure and a strict conservation and restoration program for the exposed and stored materials.